fyrkov/refcards/AWS/CloudWatch.md

   * Maintenance: SSM, EC2 Actions

 #### EventBridge
-EventBridge is an extension of CloudWatch events to receive events from 3rd party sources like DataDog, Auth0, Zendesk etc.\
+EventBridge is an extension of CloudWatch Events to receive events from 3rd party sources like DataDog, Auth0, Zendesk etc.\
 For this there are "partner event buses".\
-It is also possible to adda "custom event bus" for your own applications.
+It is also possible to add a "custom event bus" for your own applications.

 EventBridge can analyze events in your bus and infer the schema.\
 The Schema Registry allows you to generate code for your applications that will know in advance how data is structured.\